-QUEENSLAND: Fraser Island is the largest sand island in the world, stretching over 123 kilometres in length and 22 kilometres at its widest point.
-The highest dune is 244 metres, but most rise to between 100 and 200 metres above sea level.
+QUEENSLAND: World Heritage-listed Fraser Island is the world's largest sand island stretching more than 123 kilometres in length and 22 kilometres at its widest point, with approximately 316 kilometres of coastline.

+The island's highest dune is 244 metres, but most rise between 100 and 200 metres above sea level.
 Drilling shows the sand extends to 100 metres below sea level in places.
 Most of the sand is made up of grains of quartz (silica) with less than two per cent being other minerals such as the heavy minerals ilmenite, rutile and zircon.

-Fraser Island has been formed over hundreds of thousands of years as winds, waves and ocean currents have carried sands from the far south-east of Australia, and from as far away as Antarctica (but before Australian and Antarctica split from each other).
-This has been determined by measuring the ages of zircon grains that make up less than half of one percent of the sand on Fraser Island.
+Fraser Island has been formed over hundreds of thousands of years as winds, waves and ocean currents have carried sands from the far south-east of Australia, and from as far away as Antarctica (but before Australian and Antarctica split from each other), out to the continental shelf, and in towards the land again in a zigzag pattern, to form a string of sand islands along the Oueensland coast.